310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “A young, new idol agency, that is controlled by neither Yumenosaki, nor the rumored CosPro…”

 “We’ll have a re-do with our time as idols in that agency.
-We’ll even get to have our whole youth there.”
+We’ll even get to have our whooole youth there.”

 {% endbubble %}
 {% bubble Kanata pastfrown %}
-… that…
+…that…

 {% endbubble %}
 {% bubble Madara hidden %}